MINORITIES IN SHARK SCIENCES

 The day-to-day

-Day 1 (Friday): Participants can arrive at any time Friday before 6PM.
+Day 1 (Friday): Participants can arrive at any time Friday between 1 and 5PM.
 Friday evening we will eat dinner on the boat, then give a series of lectures on boat safety and how to be around a shark and on deck during a workup.

 Day 2 (Saturday): We wake up at 7:30AM, have breakfast at 8:00AM, then do a shark workup talk before heading out to fish.
-This includes learning the order tasks are done in during a workup, the correct way to handle our research tools, and how to read the data sheet.
+This includes learning the order in which tasks are completed during a workup, the correct way to handle our research tools, and how to fill out and read the data sheet.
 We will either drumline or longline on Saturday all day then head back to dock in the evening.
+Lunch is served in the middle of the day with dinner after we get back to dock.

 In Summary